spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-data-with-the-queue-data-importer.md

 ---
 title: Importing data with the queue data importer
-description: This article describes the process of importing data with the Queue Data Importer in the Spryker OS.
+description: This document describes the process of importing data with the Queue Data Importer in the Spryker OS.
 last_updated: Jun 16, 2021
 template: data-import-template
 originalLink: https://documentation.spryker.com/2021080/docs/importing-data-with-queue-data-importer